Cognitive Testing

 What is cognitive testing?

-Why is cognitive testing done?
+Why is cognitive testing performed?

 What types of tests are used in cognitive testing?